Verdoso/Verdoso.github.io/content/post/spring-boot-json-api-versioning.md

 Extra bonus

-Again, the code demonstrating all the techniques is at the Versioning Demo project @ GitHub [https://github.com/Verdoso/VersioningDemo](https://github.com/Verdoso/VersioningDemo "https://github.com/Verdoso/VersioningDemo"), where you will also find a test class that shows how to create a parameterized test with MockMVC.
+Again, the code demonstrating all the techniques is at the Versioning Demo project @ GitHub [https://github.com/Verdoso/VersioningDemo](https://github.com/Verdoso/VersioningDemo "https://github.com/Verdoso/VersioningDemo"), but there you will also find a test class that shows how to create a parameterized test with MockMVC.

 Happy coding!